wuyuanpei/TCPFishnet/README.md

 Node 1: Bps = 3060.912151821243
 ```
+- If you compare this trace to the ``Go-Back-N trace 2``, you can see that there are far less retransmissions as we introduce congestion control.
+The sender will slow down as packet loss/time out happens periodically.

 - To verify correctness, the output below shows ``cwnd`` after each ACK is received or timeout/triple ACKs happen
 ```
 .:2.0